 2.1.
 Promote and raise awareness of tenants and ship operators calling at the port about the issue of underwater noise by distributing pertinent information on the effects of underwater noise on marine mammal and sensitive areas.

 2.3.
-Summarize current knowledge to understand target species, to identify sensitive habitats, and to understand the zone of impact of activities.
+Summarize current knowledge to understand target species, to identify sensitive habitats, and to understand the port activities’ zone of impact.
 For example, this may inform vessel traffic management (potentially including vessel routing and/or speed).

 2.4.
 Require the services of a trained and experienced marine mammal observer (MMO) during port-related in-water construction or during on-land construction work (below high water) that is known to increase significantly the underwater noise soundscape.